cundd/rest/Documentation/Page.md

 Creating a new page
 -------------------

-The following displays the request body to create a new page element with `header` and `bodytext` on the page with UID `pageIdentifer`.
+The following displays the request body to create a new page element with `title` and `doktype` on the parent page with UID `pageIdentifer`.

 	{
 		"VirtualObject-Page": {